 "Doing Nothing With Friends Is Never Really Doing Nothing, Is It?"
-No, according to Charlie Mackesy.
+Not according to Charlie Mackesy.

 Charlie Mackesy’s book The Boy, the Mole, the Fox and the Horse is the finest tribute to friendship (and to hope and kindness) I have ever read.
-And it came at the right time - the outset of this B side heavy metal scifi album that's been playing on repeat for all us.
-It sold out a lot over the last 18 months, the first time before I could get it for my sister.
-The story begins with a lonely boy and a mole who likes cake gazing together out into the wild (which is life).
+And it came at the right time - the outset of this B side heavy metal scifi album that's been playing on repeat for all of us during this Covid hell.
+It sold out before I could get it for my sister.
+The story begins with a lonely boy, and a mole who likes gazing at cake, strolling together out in the wild (which is life).
 In their wanderings they meet a wary fox, which is a complicated relationship for any mole.
-The fox's wariness comes from being hurt by life.
+The fox's wariness comes from being hurt.
 They soon encounter a wise and gentle horse. (“The truth is everyone is winging it,” says the horse.)
 The very loose story (Mackesy says the book was written to allow y0u to begin on any page) is illustrated touchingly by Mackesy's delicate and emotional drawings.
 If this all sounds too slight, or irrelevant, it's not.
-(Or "Well, then God help you honey," as my Grandmother Jesse Louise used to say.)

-And there’s this.
+And then there’s this.
 “What’s the best thing you’ve learnt about storms,” asked the boy.
 “That they end,” replied the horse.
-We’re galloping towards that.

 The Crush Letter